xcodeassociated/DistributedDecryptionSystem/DDS/cxx_tests/test_libs/googletest/docs/V1_5_FAQ.md

 ## How do I jump to the line of a failure in Emacs directly? ##

-Google Test's failure message format is understood by Emacs and many other IDEs, like acme and XCode.
-If a Google Test message is in a compilation buffer in Emacs, then it's clickable.
-You can now hit `enter` on a message to jump to the corresponding source code, or use `C-x `` to jump to the next failure.
+Google Test's failure MpiMessage format is understood by Emacs and many other IDEs, like acme and XCode.
+If a Google Test MpiMessage is in a compilation buffer in Emacs, then it's clickable.
+You can now hit `enter` on a MpiMessage to jump to the corresponding source code, or use `C-x `` to jump to the next failure.

 ## I have several test cases which share the same test fixture logic, do I have to define a new test fixture class for each of them?
 This seems pretty tedious. ##